 Actors can be identified by their phone numbers and their email addresses, because they serve as unique properties that are tied directly to the app user.

-Note that while every Journey has an Actor, not every Actor will necessarily have an identifier.
-This contrasts with Journeys, which are tracked directly within the Airkit platform, making it useful to assign an automatically-generated identifier to each one.
+Note that while every Session has an Actor, not every Actor will necessarily have an identifier.
+This contrasts with Sessions, which are tracked directly within the Airkit platform, making it useful to assign an automatically-generated identifier to each one.
 Actors are people (or, at least, Actors are simplified digital representations of people) that exist outside of the Airkit platform, and so they must be identified by their own intrinsic properties.

 Defining phone numbers as unique identifiers for each Actor requires making the following assumptions: